Australian Grass Tree (Xanthorrea Johnsonii)

 - Well drained soil

-Xanthorrea Johnsonii is native to Australia and grows naturally in sand, loam or gravelly soils. (well-drained soils) in open forest and heath.
+Xanthorrea Johnsonii is native to Western Australia and grows naturally in sand, loam or gravelly soils. (well-drained soils) in open forest and heath.
 It is a slow growing perennial shrub with the blackened trunks topped by a dense grassy clump of leaves.
 They are typically single trunked specimens that can grow up to 4m tall, but multi-trunk specimens may occur which is very rare.
 It takes decades to reach full maturity and can live up to 600 years.
 It is rare for the tree to produce a flower spike under 80cm.
 In good soil though they can flower sooner and even produce more than one spike.
 The flowering stalk grows at a rate of 2-3cm a day, reaching a height over 3m.
 Honey-scented flowers normally appear in spring.
 The flowers are very attractive towards birds, bees and butterflies and the tall woody flower spikes are a wonderful feature.

 Avoid any boggy or low-lying spots that hold water during the wet season.
 The tree grows best in loam or sandy loam, but well drained soil is fine.